fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/14_polymorphism/late_binding.md

 ## early binding

 So far all functions that were used were implemented by the compiler as **early binding**.
-This means that every time you call a function, compiler inserts specific address of this function there - it *binds* an address to a statement.
+This means that every time you call a function, compiler inserts specific address of the function where it is called - it *binds* an address to a statement.

 ```c++
 #include <iostream>